 Less Stringent Screening and Interview Process

 In an ideal world, all candidates would go through the same exact rigorous screening and interview process.
 But in the real world, it’s just too difficult to make this happen.
-This is especially true when handling referrals—it’s easy to slack off because you know this person was referred by so-and-so, and so-and-so is an upstanding member of the team.
+This is especially true when handling employee referrals—it’s easy to slack off because you know this person was referred by so-and-so, and so-and-so is an upstanding member of the team.

 This bias tends to make hiring managers take it easy during the screening and interview process, which can cause problems down the line.